Who and What We Are - Fall and Spring Edition

-Important things to do register your team for the fall season:
+Important things to do register your team for the spring season:

 - Submit your team application.
-This may change if we can get our new registration system up and running for spring 2019 and will let you know well in advance.
 If you’re an existing team from fall 2018 or summer 2018, do this from your team folder.
 If you are a new team, do it from the link in the article on the front page of the web site.
 There is no longer a team application fee.
 The software does something a little funky and may lead you to believe your process didn’t finish.
 That’s because we don’t collect an application fee and it doesn’t expect that.
 In short order from you submitting your team application, we then accept it and you can then go the Teams section of the web site, click your team name, and log in to your team folder in the upper right corner.

 - Get enough players to have a team.
 Please don’t assume that we have a bunch of extra players to fill out your roster and especially please don’t assume we have five women looking for a coed team at any point in time.